clach04/pyfisherman/README.md

 ## Notes

-This currently expects an older version of pychromecast https://github.com/home-assistant-libs/pychromecast/tags?after=7.7.1.
+This currently expects an [older version of pychromecast]([https://www.example.com](https://github.com/home-assistant-libs/pychromecast/tags?after=7.7.1).
 This is becuase the older version does NOT require discovery to work (which might not work across subnets and containers), see https://github.com/home-assistant-libs/pychromecast/issues/611 (and https://github.com/home-assistant-libs/pychromecast/issues/442).